Skip to content

 • all the people/organisations that made comments on the draft neighbourhood plan

 This is important as we need this information when we consult again on the submitted neighbourhood plan.
-We will keep names and contact details of members of the public private.
+We will keep the names and contact details of members of the public private.
 This is to comply with UK Data Protection legislation.

 Basic conditions statement